Getting to the Root of the Community Garden Conflict

 As I described in my last post, the cactus garden has been a bone of contempt for some people for a long time.
 Just like marmite, some people love it and others hate it.
 And the questionnaires revealed this rift more clearly.

 For some people, the cactus garden is their main reason for visiting the garden and they very much enjoy spending time there.
 As one person wrote: “The cactus garden is very unique, easy to maintain, consumes little, and is very educational and attractive”.

-Many would disagree with him, as the results later showed!
-Yet, I would have to say that from what I have seen so far, this person has a point.
+My observations in the garden also back this up.
 Often I see parents showing the cactuses to their children, or people taking a walk through the winding paths and stopping to admire the different variety of cactuses.
 There is no doubt that for many people who visit, the cactus garden is a real attraction.

 However, those on the other side of the debate have other ideas.
 When asked what they would change about the space, one person diplomatically commented: “I don’t think that the cactus garden should grow any bigger”, whilst another said that if given the choice, they would put a garden for autonomous plants in place of the cactuses.
 For this group of people, the cactuses are too “gardened” and go against the principles of the space because they are not indigenous to the area (or Spain).